EDF not involved in French government stake sales: source

-AIX-EN-PROVENCE, France French utility EDF would not be part of the French government's plan to sell 10 billion euros ($11.40 billion) worth of state assets to finance projects geared toward innovation, a source close to EDF's management said on Saturday.
+AIX-EN-PROVENCE, France (Reuters) - French utility EDF would not be part of the French government's plan to sell 10 billion euros ($11.40 billion) worth of state assets to finance projects geared toward innovation, a source close to EDF's management said on Saturday.

 The French government owns 83.1 percent in the world's biggest operator of nuclear plants, which has an 18 billion pound ($23 billion) project to build two nuclear reactors at Hinkley Point, Britain and needs to spend 50 billion euros ($55.7 billion) on upgrading its ageing French nuclear plants.